cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 immediately launch it, so this is a good time to configure the resources, number of workers, etc. Factory objects function as Python context managers, so to indicate that a set of commands should be run with a factory running, wrap them in a with statement.
-The factory will be cleaned up automtically at the end of the block.
+The factory will be cleaned up automatically at the end of the block.
 As an example:

 ```python